pdoehle/swc-notes/python.md

   - Can be reused.
     - Our code is easier to write and easier to read.

-- Let's define a function that converts fahrenheit to celsius.
+- Let's define a function that converts Fahrenheit to Celsius.

 ```python
 def fahr_to_celsius(temp):